-The Best Ontario Campgrounds for Families can be booked up to 5 months in advance using the Provincal Park Registraton System.
+The Best Ontario Campgrounds for Families can be booked up to 5 months in advance using the Provincial Park Registration System.
 Camping spaces, especially yurts and cabins book up very quickly so its important to book in advance to avoid missing out on your preferred date.

 The best Ontario Campgrounds for families are ones that offer lots of activities to keep the kids busy such as biking, canoeing, kayaking, paddle boarding, playgrounds, a sandy beach, and easy hiking or interpretive trails.
 A campground should feel relaxing and an escape from the hustle and busy lifestyle at home.

 I am sharing my recommendations for the best campgrounds for families who want to get away from the city and enjoy the outdoors.
-Ontario parks has many accomodation options including: camping in a tent, an RV or a Yurt.
+Ontario parks has many accommodation options including: camping in a tent, a Yurt or RV camping.
 It’s up to your family and your comfort requirements.

 The Best Campgrounds in Ontario for Families with Kids

-Let’s take a look at the best provincial parks in Ontario that are perfect for families.
-The following are all provincal park campgrounds that I have personally stayed at and enjoyed with my family.
+Let’s take a look at the best Provincial parks in Ontario that are perfect for families.
+The following are all provincial park campgrounds that I have personally stayed at and enjoyed with my family.
 My daughter is three so we have taken a couple trips, and we even collect a patch from each park.

-Pinery: Is a beautiful park with 10km of sandy beach on Lake Huron, and is home to lots of wildlife including over 300 species of birds which you can see while hiking one of their many trails.
-The Pinery Provincal park is located in Grand Bend, Ontario and is ranked by National Geographic as among the “Top 10 Best Sunsets in the World”!
-Pinery offers lots of activities as you can enjoy 10 walking trails, a 14 km bike trail.
+Pinery: Is a beautiful park with 10km of sandy beaches on Lake Huron, and is a great place to view lots of wildlife including over 300 species of birds which you can see while hiking one of their many trails.
+The Pinery Provincial park is located in Grand Bend, Ontario and is ranked by National Geographic as among the “Top 10 Best Sunsets in the World”!
+Pinery offers lots of outdoor activities as you can enjoy 10 nature trails, a 14 km bike trail.

 You can rent a canoe, hydro bike, paddleboat, paddleboard or a single or double kayak to explore the Old Ausable Channel – a provincially significant wetland.
-I really enjoy renting water equipment at Pinery as the Old Aussable Channel is flat and has minimal ripples making it easy to navigate as well as easy for kids to learn things like paddleboarding.
-The Pinery also has one of my favourite dog beaches as its basically a big doggie pool party so if you have a dog this is an excellent choice.
+I really enjoy renting water equipment at Pinery as the Old Aussable Channel is flat and has minimal ripples making it easy to navigate as well as a great spot for kids to learn things like paddle boarding.
+The Pinery also has one of my favorite dog beaches as its basically a big doggie pool party so if you have a dog this is the perfect place.
 There are also excellent beaches that dogs are not allowed.
-My only negative to Pinery is that the beach is quite a drive from the camp sites.
+My only negative to Pinery is that the beach is quite a drive from the camp sites, not within walking distance.

 Now at Balsam Lake we have stayed in both a cabin and have camped in a tent.
 Checkout our full review of the amazing Balsam Lake Cabin.
-We love Balsam Lake as it has a very sandy beach that is easy for kids to enter and to play along the shoreline.
+We love Balsam Lake as it has a great beach that is sandy and easy for kids to enter and to play along the shoreline.
 Balsam lake offers great fishing for Walleye, Muskellunge, Large and Small Mouth Bass, and also has canoe, kayak, and paddleboat rentals.